Benko11/gravity_falls_decoder/README.md

 `char atbash_char_move(char character, cyclic_array *alphabet)` - helper function, which for each character returns the 'opposite' character, as specified above.

 `char *atbash_move(char *text, cyclic_array *alphabet)` - returns a string, which has had the atbash cipher/decipher applied to it.

+### `binary.h`

+Binary cipher/decipher turns an ASCII string into binary and vice versa.

+`char *binary_cipher(char *text)` - turns an ASCII string into binary string and returns it.
+ASCII rule is assumed, but not explicitly enforced or handled.

+`char *binary_decipher(char *cipher)` - turns a binary string into ASCII.
+It also checks whether a binary string is valid (its length must be a multiple of 8, as each character is represented with 8 bits, and it must not contain non-binary characters).